Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 25-40%

-Of selling price consumed by total Amazon FBA fees on average
+Of selling price consumed by total FBA fees on an average product

-This includes referral fee, FBA fulfillment fee, storage fee, and selling plan.
-PPC advertising costs are additional.
-Most sellers who are unprofitable underestimated total fee load before launching.
+This includes the referral fee, FBA fulfillment fee, storage, and selling plan.
+PPC advertising costs are on top of this.
+Most unprofitable sellers underestimated total fee load before launching.

 Titan Network FBA Analysis 2025

-The fee that surprises most sellers: Long-term storage fees apply to inventory stored for over 365 days at $6.90 per cubic foot or $0.15 per unit, whichever is greater.
-For slow-moving products, this can exceed the product’s entire profit per unit within a few months.
-Proactive inventory management is not optional, it is a direct profitability lever.
+The fee that catches most sellers off guard: Long-term storage fees apply to inventory stored for over 365 days at $6.90 per cubic foot or $0.15 per unit, whichever is higher.
+For slow-moving products, this can eat through the entire per-unit profit within a few months.
+Good inventory management is not just an operational preference, it is a direct profitability lever.

 Fee CategoryRate / RangeKey Note

-Referral fee (most categories)8–15%Non-negotiable, applies to every sale
+Referral fee (most categories)8-15%Non-negotiable; applies to every sale regardless of fulfillment method

-Professional selling plan$39.99/monthRequired for advertising and bulk tools
+Professional selling plan$39.99/monthRequired for advertising access and bulk listing tools

-Sellers who proactively adjusted packaging and pricing in 2024–2025 saw 4–6% higher net ROI post-fee adjustment, compared to sellers who reacted after the fact.
-The reason: Amazon’s fee structure rewards smaller product dimensions.
-Moving from “large standard” to “medium standard” saves $0.50–$2.00 per unit, which at 2,000 units per month equals $1,000–$4,000 in annual savings from packaging changes alone.
+Sellers who proactively adjusted packaging and pricing in 2024-2025 saw 4-6% higher net ROI compared to sellers who reacted after fee changes had already landed.
+Moving from the large standard to medium standard FBA size tier saves $0.50-$2.00 per unit.
+At 2,000 units per month, that packaging change alone is worth $1,000-$4,000 per year with no change to the product itself.

 4-6%